reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 ---
-title: "Containerizing Spring Boot Applications"
+title: "Creating Optimized Containers for a Spring Boot Application"
 categories: [spring-boot]
-date: 2020-08-26 06:00:00 +1100
+date: 2020-09-05 06:00:00 +1100
-modified: 2020-08-26 06:00:00 +1100
+modified: 2020-09-05 06:00:00 +1100
 author: pratikdas
-excerpt: "We will look at containerizing Spring Boot applications with Cloud-Native Buildpacks and Docker and optimizing the containerized image by enabling layering and extracting the application in a separate layer."
+excerpt: "We will look at containerizing Spring Boot applications with cloud-native Buildpacks and Docker and how to optimize the containerized image by enabling layering and extracting the application in a separate layer."
 image:
-  auto: 0074-stack
+  auto: 0080-containers
 ---

 Containers have emerged as the preferred means of packaging an application with all the software and operating system dependencies and then shipping that across to different environments.

-This article looks at the steps required for containerizing a Spring Boot application by:
+This article looks at different ways of containerizing a Spring Boot application:
 - building a Docker image using a Docker file,
 - building an OCI image from source code with Cloud-Native Buildpack,
 - and optimizing the image at runtime by splitting parts of the JAR into different layers using layered tools.